Introduction To Museum Ships Series

 In 1899 after 21 years as a British merchantman, the Falls of Clyde was acquired by the U.S based Matson lines under the most interesting of circumstances.
 Being that the ship was a British flagged ship, transferring it to the U.S register was expensive.
 The annexation of Hawaii to the United States in 1898 offered a tantalizing loophole.
 Prior to annexation, Hawaii was an independent republic that flew its own flag.
 The annexation stipulated that vessels that flew the Hawaiian flag (The Falls also did) would automatically be added to the U.S. Registry.
 Therefore the Falls of Clyde was in Honolulu flying a Hawaiian flag at the time of annexation and Matson purchased the ship to his growing fleet at a bargain.

 The Matson Lines had the Falls of Clyde refit; the vessel was down rigged from a ship to a barque (3 masts where the foremast and mainmast are square-rigged but the mizzen mast is rigged fore and aft).
 Therefore requiring less crew from 39 down to just 12.
-A deckhouse and gallery was added behind the foremast for the crew, the poop deck was extended (making her 280 feet) and cabins were added.
+A deckhouse and gallery were added behind the foremast for the crew, the poop deck was extended (making her 280 feet) and cabins were added.
 The former crew quarters located at the forecastle was made into an ice house for fresh provisions.
 Additionally, a steam-powered donkey engine was placed in the former galley and a shelter house added to the poop deck for passengers.
 The Falls of Clyde then started her life as a combination passenger and cargo ship.
 The vessel made regular passages between Hilo, Hawaii and San Francisco, California carrying cargo and passengers both ways.
 Many passengers found sailing on the ship to be favorable and the trip would typically take about 17 days.
 Over the course of seven years, the ship made sixty voyages between Hilo and San Francisco.
-In 1907 Matson had (along with several other vessels) sold the Falls of Clyde to the Associated Oil Company to make room for more steam ships.
+In 1907 Matson had (along with several other vessels) sold the Falls of Clyde to the Associated Oil Company to make room for more steamships.